marc-jones/phd_thesis/content/01_introduction/02_arabidopsis.md

 The pathways that sense exogenous cues (the photoperiod and vernalization pathways) will be considered first.

 The photoperiod pathway allows the plant to sense the day length.
-This is achieved through close association of the plant's circadian clock and light sensing aparatus.
+This is achieved through close association of the plant's circadian clock and light sensing apparatus.
 The circadian clock is a regulatory network that maintains a consistent oscillatory signal in the plant[@mcclung_plant_2006].
 *CONSTANS* (*CO*) encodes a zinc finger transcription factor whose expression is downstream of the circadian clock, with *CO* mRNA accumulating and degrading in a regular manner each day[@an_constans_2004; @suarez_lopez_constans_2001].
 However, CO protein is only able to accumulate when the plant is exposed to light, as it is rapidly degraded during the night[@valverde_photoreceptor_2004].